What are we learning about?

 We will spend time using the skills we have learnt to price up our Iron man model and how the parts can be equally spread.

 There will be a focus on time, data handling, geometry and measurement when designing and planning our Iron man.
+We will end the topic using all four operations to solve problems.

 The class will spend time looking at the mechanics behind machines.
 They will know how levers, pulleys and pivots work in machines we find around the house.
 We will also spend time looking at the electrical layout of technology and will build circuits for our ‘Iron Man’.